 Remain unbiased.
-Don’t use leading questions.
-It will make your business seem untrustworthy, and false the results of your examination.
+Avoid leading questions.
+It will make your business seem untrustworthy and false the results of your examination.

-Keep your rating scales consistent and transparent.
-Don’t mix stars and smiley faces, or switch between numbered scales and letter grades.
+Keep your rating scales clear and consistent.
+Don't mix stars and smiley faces, or switch between lettered or numbered scales.

 There are a number of great tools at your disposal for building professional and effective surveys.

 We've covered ways to gauge your customers’ satisfaction levels by reaching out to them directly.
 However, there are also ways to do so without directly involving your customers.
 Leveraging customer attention and goodwill to gather feedback is necessary, but it's handy to know about alternative, less intrusive tactics.

 You can use your website traffic and content to measure customer satisfaction.
 Not only will the publication of content drive your activity, but you can use it to gain insight into your customers' habits.
 These basic analytics keep track of shares of your content, of the time spent on your website (especially pages like your roadmap, which will tell you about the interest in your upcoming features), and the bounce rate of your newsletters.

 Collecting all this data will be moot if you don’t know what to do with it.
 Make sure to always align the concrete data with the vision you have for your customer service.

 There are multiple channels to take into account when measuring customer satisfaction.
 Every means the customer has of getting in touch with your company is an opportunity to gather feedback.

 We've seen you can conduct surveys by email, on your website, over the phone, etc. But diversifying the channels on which you measure customer satisfaction is a no-brainer.
 For example, given the growing importance of mobile phones in the field of customer support, it's important not to neglect that channel.